A special-needs student was struggling to learn online. The whole neighborhood contributed to her schoolhouse.

 That was not true just a few months earlier.
 Throughout the spring, Ixel struggled to learn online at a tiny kitchen table inside her parents’ 850-square-foot Northern Virginia home, while Mom and Dad worked nearby.
 The second-grader’s learning disability makes it difficult to focus, so she got almost nothing done, despite the best efforts of her Arlington Public Schools teachers — and neither did her parents.

 But now, Ixel was sitting in a miniature green-and-white wooden schoolhouse, set on cinder blocks just to the side of the McIntires’ home.
-Her school-provided iPad rested on a desk painted hot-pink.
+Her school-provided iPad rested on a desk painted hot pink.

 Her long red hair, split into two high ponytails, glimmered in the light that filtered through the rainbow-colored, semitransparent ceiling.
 In one corner sat a child-sized stuffed teddy bear: Ixel’s reading nook.

 The shed — which Ixel calls her “Rainbow Elementary School” — was the result of months of labor by her father (helped by Ixel and her mother), who built the 8-by-12-foot structure from scratch.
 And John McIntire paid almost nothing: In a collaborative process that the McIntires and their neighbors said provided a lifesaving dose of community and cheer, the entire neighborhood came together to crowdsource the supplies he needed, whether spare wood, old paint or greenhouse-style windows cast aside during a neighbor’s renovation.